jmcnamara/rust_xlsxwriter/README.md

 - `default`: Includes all the standard functionality.
 This has a dependency on the `zip` crate only.

+- `constant_memory`: This keeps memory usage to a minimum when writing writing large files.

 - `serde`: Adds supports for Serde serialization.
 This is off by default.

 - `chrono`: Adds supports for Chrono date/time types to the API.
 This is off by